hepplerj/Dissertation/ch2.dissertation.Heppler.md

 employed in Palo Alto, the highest ratio of jobs to population in any Bay Area community, and that between 1960 and 1970 commuting workers increased from 20,000 to 40,000 while those commuting out of Palo Alto dropped slightly.
-Palo Alto Planning Commission, Palo Alto Comprehensive Plan Impact Report, July 1, 1974, p.
+Palo Alto Planning Commission, *Palo Alto Comprehensive Plan Impact Report*, July 1, 1974, p.
 45. See also Paul Griffin and Ronald Chatham, "An Industrial
-Analysis: North Santa Clara County," Appendix A: Employee Work-Trip Charts, County of Santa Clara Planning Department, 1958.]
-By the 1970s, San Jose had become so suburban that researchers at Rand labeled the city "a bedroom community for its suburbs"^[Daniel J. Alesch and Robert Levine, Growth in San Jose (Santa Monica: Rand, 1973), viii.] and referred to Santa Clara County "a giant suburb" of San Francisco.^[Daniel J. Alesch, Local Government's Ability to Manage Growth in a Metropolitan Context (Santa Monica: Rand, 1974), 16.]
+Analysis: North Santa Clara County," *Appendix A: Employee Work-Trip Charts*, County of Santa Clara Planning Department, 1958.]
+By the 1970s, San Jose had become so suburban that researchers at Rand labeled the city "a bedroom community for its suburbs"^[Daniel J. Alesch and Robert Levine, *Growth in San Jose* (Santa Monica: Rand, 1973), viii.] and referred to Santa Clara County "a giant suburb" of San Francisco.^[Daniel J. Alesch, *Local Government's Ability to Manage Growth in a Metropolitan Context* (Santa Monica: Rand, 1974), 16.]
 The city lacked an urban core of business surrounded by bedroom communities, leading urban historian Robert Fishman to call San Jose the "archetypal technoburb."^[@fishman1987bourgeois, 17.]